pnp/pnpjs/packages/logging/docs/index.md

 ## Understanding the Logging Framework

 The logging framework is based on the Logger class to which any number of listeners can be subscribed.
 Each of these listeners will receive each of the messages logged.
-And each listener must implement the _LogListener_ interface, shown below.
-There is only one method to implement and it takes an instance of the LogEntry interface, also shown.
+Each listener must implement the _LogListener_ interface, shown below.
+There is only one method to implement and it takes an instance of the LogEntry interface.

 ```TypeScript
 /**